Working in the US

 What's it like to work in the US?

-Holidays: Two weeks' annual leave is typical, and this increases with long service, although some employees receive as little as nine paid holiday days a year, well below the UK average.
+Holidays : Two weeks' annual leave is typical (although there is no statutory minimum).
+This may increase with long service, although some employees receive as little as nine paid holiday days a year, well below the UK average.
 Paid leave may also be given for national holidays such as Independence Day (the fourth of July), Thanksgiving, Christmas Day and New Year's Day.
 However, not all private business honour public holidays.

 Where to find jobs